Untuxed/sabresGoalLamp/README.md

 1. Clone this repository or download the `sabres_game_tracker.py` file.

-2. Run the script using the following command:
+2a.
+Manually run the script using the following command:

 ```bash
 python sabres_game_tracker.py
 ```
+2b.
+Automatically run the script (if it is in your documents folder) by running "SabreLamp.command."

 ## How It Works